MANAGEMENT & STAFF

 In November, 1985, the area which is now the south end of the suite became available.
 The associates borrowed $30.000 at 12% interest to build out and sound proof this area, and over the next three or four years, each wrote monthly personal checks to pay off the loan.
 By 1989, when the loan was paid off, the offices had been re-carpeted and repainted, and Jean Hattem served as decorator, finding more lamps and accessories.
 Greta Hassel became Director of Clinical Training in 1995.
 Clint Daniels became Director of Children’s Therapy, and his extensive marketing efforts in the area schools have resulted in a significant referral base of clients.
 Jeanie Price, now retired, has been the Scribe – writing brochures, newspaper articles and other public relations materials; she was responsible for banking and paying the bills for the associates from 1985 to 1993, and for the upkeep and decoration of the reception area.
 Dr. James Bickley maintained the supply of testing materials.
 In 1998, Leonore Cash became Director of Professional Development, teaching trainees how to build and manage a practice.
 All licensed therapists contribute 1 or 2 hours of supervision weekly.
 In 1996, La Vie’s outreach to Pasadena High School was established in the program “Baby, Let’s Wait” spearheaded by Julie Parker.
 This is an on-going program n the campus of PHS, and now at Blair High School also, where La Vie therapists meet with students in the classrooms to provide education and motivation for the prevention of teenage pregnancy.
 In 1993, Walter and Fran Becker…

 …decided to move to Grey Fox Ranch in New Mexico.
 They planned a ministry for pastors and their wives who desired intensive emotional and spiritual renewal for their work.
 Dr. Mark Baker became La Vie’s new Executive Director.
 A new Board of Directors was formed in 1993, including Dwight Case, J. D. Hinton, Matt Minor, and Lorraine Kroythoff Chapman, with Eugene Lowe as legal advisor.
 The Board obtained another loan of about $25,000 to purchase the assets of La Vie, Inc. and formed a new corporation, La Vie Counseling Center.
-Today, La Vie Counseling Centers continues to serve an ever growing clientele at two locations, in Pasadena and Santa Monica.
+Today, La Vie Counseling Centers continues to serve an ever growing clientele at two locations, in Pasadena and Santa Monica, and via telehealth.